Open-Attestation/ethers-contract-hooks/README.md

 - `npm run storybook`: to start storybook, create stories and visualize the different component
 - `npm run test`: to run tests
 - `npm run lint`: to run lint
-- `npm run example:application`: to run the example build with the library to develop an hosting application.
+- `npm run example`: to run the example build with the library to develop an hosting application.
 Don't forget to update the example if you update this library.